4TINI/DanceDanceRevolution/README.md

 Csensed=C1+ΔC
 </p>

+where C1 is the capacity when no body is near the sensor and ∆C represents the capacity of the body when it couples with the sensor.
+Csensed will then change, as above said, according to the changing distance between the plates.
+The function loaded on Arduino allows to detect touch or proximity.
+It constantly switches Send_Pin from HIGH to LOW and viceversa, thus inducing an electrical transient in the capacitive load (R + Csense).
+A current will flow according to the RC time constant in that moment, which depends on the capacity of the system.
+By measuring the current flowing through the resistor between the Send_Pin and the Receive_Pin, one can infer the distance between the plates, although this depends on the calibration of the system.

 ## 4. Software
 The Graphical interface has been realized through Processing, a Java based Integrated Development Environment (IDE).